Find all of the colors and color codes for the 2012 Mustang in this easy to use graph! LMR lays out each color with real photos.

 FOLLOW: mustang , 10 14 mustang

 One of the most common colors available on every year Mustang makes its return on the 2012 Mustang.
 The 2012 Mustang in black is a crowd favorite due to it's ability to adapt to smoked and black-out Mustang parts.
 Adding a set of black Mustang wheels is a great way to add to the stealthy look of a black Mustang.

 For those wanting a deeper red, Candy Red was a perfect color to get your 2012 Mustang equipped with.
 Taking almost a burgundy hue, Candy Red was one of the colors that took a different look in the sun than it did in low light.
-In the sun, it looked like a slighty darker red than Race Red, but when parked in the shade or near sun down, it look on a much darker, burgundy color.
+In the sun, it looked like a slightly darker red than Race Red, but when parked in the shade or near sundown, it took on a much darker, burgundy color.

 Making its return from the classic error, the Grabber Blue paint made a huge splash on the 2010 Mustang.
 Ford saw the great feedback from Mustang owners and carried the paint color into the 2012 year.
 This light blue was perfect for those wanting a brighter blue than Deep Impact and was a perfect fit for black wheels!